ServBay Documentation: Manage Databases with Adminer

 /Applications/ServBay/tmp

-- Password: Find the PostgreSQL password in the ServBay app under "Database".
+- Password: Find the PostgreSQL password accordingly.

 postgres

-database or any you have created).
+database or any other you've created.

 - Click the